sheecegardezi/Compute_GeoElectric_Fields/README.md

 b.3) The format of the files is the standard format from BIRRP processing code (j file, *http://www.complete-mt-solutions.com/mtnet/data/download_data.html*).

-c) Data files with name and coordinates of magnetic observatories (*Observatories.dat*) and sites of interest (*Sites_interest.dat*).
-This files needs to be modified depending on the magnetic observatories you want to use for modeling the geoelectric fields, and depending on the sites at where you want to compute the geoelectric fields.
+c and d) Data files with name and coordinates of magnetic observatories (*Observatories.dat*) and sites of interest (*Sites_interest.dat*).
+These files needs to be modified depending on the magnetic observatories that will be used for modelling the geoelectric fields, and the sites at where the geoelectric fields will be computed.
 Note that the related tensor relationships must be in the **TF** folder.